Kehvarl/kobolds-and-goblins/README.md

 Pick your team:  Choose 3 units you'll have availabe, Kobolds and Goblins have different, but complimentary powers

+Unit Types.
+Each activity 1/unit/game
+Kobold:
+    Miner - can remove (or replace) adjacent enemy Scout - place a second mark in any corner Disruptor - skip opponent next turn

+Goblin:
+    Shaman - Protect a space from capture
+    Gremlin - Swap any 2 of your units
+    Trickster - place unit in free corner

+Both:
+    Sapper - Remove any unit but skip your next turn Guard - this unit cannot be removed or swapped Caller - Summon an additional unit

 Possible variants
    Try to NOT get 3 in a row